Explore trends and solutions available to real estate players this spring

 We take the worry away by providing a dedicated Project Manager for your project, who will see to every detail, from contract to closing.
 Your Project Manager will provide constant communication every step of the way via the Curbio app—so you’re never left wondering what’s going on or if the project is on track.

-For Buyers: While Americans thoroughly enjoy watching shows featuring fixer-uppers, according to NAR research, only 6% of home buyers actually want a fixer-upper themselves.
+For Buyers: While Americans thoroughly enjoy watching shows featuring fixer-uppers, according to our study, 77% of buyers want move-in ready homes.
 An overwhelming majority of buyers want a modern, move-in ready home that’s already equipped to fit their tastes and needs.
 The desire for a move-in ready home is not only due to a desire for convenience, but also a desire for control.
 As mentioned previously, the uncertainty from the past few years has caused a craving for control among consumers.
 Knowing that a home has a new roof, new appliances, and has been repaired by a reputable contractor with a one-year warranty (like Curbio), gives buyers peace of mind.
 Knowing that the chances of experiencing surprise costs are low, makes it easier for new home buyers to plan out their finances.

 For Sellers: The spirit behind concierge programs is to provide a solution for sellers to prep their homes for market, and the benefits are clear.
 With Curbio, real estate moves faster.
 We’ve strengthened our project management with user-friendly tech and our Home Improvement Consultants focus on home improvements that add value for buyers.
-This enables us to complete projects 60% faster than the average general contractor and complete updates that result in 50% fewer days on the market.
-With Curbio’s pay-at-closing model, sellers are able to complete updates now, sell for more, and wait until closing to pay for the work out of the proceeds of the sale.
+This helps us to complete projects faster than the average general contractor and complete updates that result in fewer days on the market.
+With Curbio’s pay-at-closing model*, sellers are able to complete updates now, sell for more, and pay later out of the proceeds of the sale.

 3D Video Tours